sean-parent/sean-parent.github.io/tools/docker-tools/README.md

 - 1.0.14 - Updating to use github actions
 - 1.0.15 - Updating tooling
 - 1.0.16 - Updating tooling
-- 1.0.17 - Downgrading ruby to match latest ubuntu in github actions
+- 1.0.17 - Downgrading ruby to match the latest Ubuntu in GitHub actions
 - 1.0.18 - Updating tooling
+- 1.0.19 - Updating tooling